 Behind the mesh, four different materials were placed to ascertain whether the firebrands that were able to penetrate the building mesh assembly could ignite these materials.
 The materials were shredded paper, cotton, crevices constructed with oriented strand board (OSB) and wood (to form 90° angle).
-The wood cross-section was $3.7 \text{ cm} \times 8.7 \text{ cm}$ .
+The wood cross-section was 3.7 cm x 8.7 cm.
 For the crevice tests, experiments were conducted with the crevice filled with or without shredded paper.
 The purpose of using the crevice was to determine if firebrands that penetrated the mesh were able to ignite building materials.
-Paper in the crevice was intended to simulate fine fuel debris, such as sawdust.
-To simplify comparisons, all materials were oven dried in these experiments and care was taken to ensure consistency with the testing materials used for NIST full scale tests, NIST reduced scale tests, and ASTM tests.
-For the shredded paper tests, the paper loading used was based on area: $0.11 \text{ g/cm}^2$ .
+Paper in the crevice was intended to simulate fine fuel debris.
+To simplify comparisons, all materials were oven dried in these experiments and care was taken to ensure consistency with the testing materials used for BRI/NIST full scale tests and NIST reduced scale tests.
+For the shredded paper tests, the paper loading used was based on area: 0.11 g/cm2.
 For the crevice tests, the paper loading used was a mass per unit length value: 0.5 g/cm since determining the area was difficult for the crevice.